ClojureBridge/community-docs/docs/getting-started/command-line.md

 - Advice to coaches

-    Explain what commnds do what, berifly.
+    Berifly, explain what commnds do what.
 Introduce more commands if necessary.
 However, this lab should not take long.